 The Court of Owls is a secret organization centuries old with immense power and influence embedded into the very architecture and history of Gotham City.
 The court would select a trained and strong athletes taught by the Haly's Circus, and the few chosen ones would become their Talons (assassins).
 In fact, Dick Grayson was supposed to one of their Talons, as we find out later in the Night of Owls story arc, but, fortunately, Bruce adopted him, before the disaster could happen.
-The myth of their existence has been past down for generations in an old Gotham nursery rhyme, which reads:
+The myth of their existence has been past down for generations in an old Gotham.

 The Court of Owls made their first appearance in Batman #3 (2nd Volume) in 2011, when Batman discovers their lair and numerous photographs of them through the decades, while he is hunting down William Cobb, who made his first appearance in the previous issue.
 Though they first made their appearance in the second volume of Batman, creator Scott Snyder had planted hints and easter eggs of their existence in his Detective Comics run "The Black Mirror" and the mini series Batman: Gates of Gotham.

 During the same period as the Old West, the Court of Owls were finishing the construction on their labyrinth hidden in the sewer system of Gotham.
 With his work completed, the Court sent a talon to kill Thurston Moody, a wealthy nobleman who organized the child slave labor used to construct the labyrinth.
 Unfortunately, Moody was also a person of interest to Jonah Hex.
 He and Amadeus Arkham witnessed Moody’s execution and had come to Gotham to investigate.
 The Court were originally concerned for Hex’s presence, but when they found out he was involved with Tallulah Black’s attempted murder of Lucius Bennet, a suspected member of the rival Religion of Crime, the Court voted to take advantage of Hex to take out their competition.